AnnMarieTorres/sql-quiz/README.md

 - If you are going to perform a series of transactions and you wish to undo the transactions if one fails, what functionality could you use to undo the changes?

-Use the following tables for the next questions:
+Use the following tables for the next questions and place all your answers in the *queries.sql* file in this folder:

 ### Customer Table: